simongravelle/nmrformd/docs/source/tutorials/bulk-water.rst

     reduce the number of frames, and therefore reduce the duration of the calculation.
 Feel free to remove it, or change its value.

+    Note : the figures here have been generated using the full trajectory (i.e. without *u.transfer_to_memory(stop=501)*),
+    but its takes a few minutes to complete.

     The MDAnalysis universe *u* contains both topology (atoms types, masses, etc.) and trajectory (atom positions at every frame).